-- BBM Protected.
-Texting is the ultimate in communications convenience but its hackability makes it a no-no for regulated industries – unless they opt for a service like BlackBerry’s BBM Protected.
-A super-safe version of BlackBerry Messenger, BBM Protected adds encryption, which means files, pictures, even voice notes can be shared completely safely between BlackBerry and almost any other smartphone via texting.
+- BBM Enterprise.
+Texting is the ultimate in communications convenience but its hackability makes it a no-no for regulated industries – unless they opt for a service like BlackBerry’s BBM Enterprise (formerly known as BBM Protected).
+A super-safe version of BlackBerry Messenger, BBM Enterprise adds encryption, which means files, pictures, even voice notes can be shared completely safely between BlackBerry and almost any other smartphone via texting.

 - BBM Meetings.
 Although we all need human contact, face-to-face business meetings are among the ultimate time and resource wasters.
 Flying, driving, printed agendas and reports – ack!
 BBM Meetings is the complete opposite: mobile conferencing at its best.
 Talk and present with ease no matter where your participants are or whether they’re using a smartphone or sitting at their desktop.